genome-spy/genome-spy/docs/grammar/transform/formula.md

 # Formula

-The formula transform uses an [expression](../expressions.md) to calculate and add a new field to the data.
+The `formula` transform uses an [expression](../expressions.md) to calculate and add a new field to the data objects.

 ## Parameters